 (d) the Transfer of Land (Surveys) Regulations 1995 regulation 3(2) applies to a certification by a licensed surveyor under section 32(3)(c) in the same way as it applies to the certifications referred to in that regulation.

+[Regulation 13 amended: SL 2021/151 r.
+10.]

 14. Surveyor’s certificate

 (1) A certificate under section 32(3)(c) in relation to a scheme plan, or an amendment of a scheme plan, must be in the form required by regulation 54 of the Licensed Surveyors (General) Regulations.